camunda/camunda-docs/docs/reference/bpmn-processes/timer-events/timer-events.md

 ## Timer boundary events

 An interrupting timer boundary event must have a time duration definition.
 When the corresponding timer is triggered, the activity is terminated.
-Interrupting timer boundary events is often used to model timeouts; for example, canceling the processing after five minutes and do something else.
+Interrupting timer boundary events are often used to model timeouts; for example, canceling the processing after five minutes and doing something else.

 A non-interrupting timer boundary event must have either a time duration or time cycle definition.
 When the activity is entered, it schedules a corresponding timer.
 If the timer is triggered and defined as time cycle with repetitions > 0, it schedules the timer again until the defined number of repetitions is reached.

-Non-interrupting timer boundary events are often used to model notifications; for example, contacting the support if the processing takes longer than one hour.
+Non-interrupting timer boundary events are often used to model notifications; for example, contacting the support if the processing takes longer than an hour.

 ## Timers